Deafness in Italy: Language deprivation

-Language deprivation is the lack of consistent accessible language input in early years of life.
+Language deprivation is the lack of consistent, accessible language input in the early years of life.
 In Italy, about 1 in 1000 people are affected by hearing loss.
-About 95% of deaf children are born to hearing families and about 5% are born to deaf parents.
+About 95% of deaf children are born into hearing families, and about 5% are born to deaf parents.
 Hearing families often want their children to attend mainstream schools that encourage cochlear implants and integration.
 Almost all residential and special schools for the deaf are closed except for bilingual/bimodel experimental schools.
-Only a small number of deaf children have LIS as their first language and only deaf children of deaf parents are exposed to sign language since birth.
-Deaf children born into hearing families rarely have early access to sign language although they may acquire it later on.
+Only a small number of deaf children have LIS as their first language, and only deaf children of deaf parents have been exposed to sign language since birth.
+Deaf children born into hearing families rarely have early access to sign language, although they may acquire it later on.

 In studies done regarding the impact of hearing aids and cochlear implants, it is evident that children who were able to be exposed to language had a significant change in language skills.
-Behavioral problems were also known to be a cause of language deprivation or poor language development as the lack of being able to understand and express led to interferences with emotions, social rules, and interactions.
-30%-50% of profoundly hearing loss children with or without hearing aids exhibited behavorial problems.
-Children who had access to language through cochlear implants showed similar levels of behavioural problems to their normal hearing classmates.
+Behavioral problems were also known to be a cause of language deprivation, or poor language development as the lack of being able to understand and express led to interferences with emotions, social rules, and interactions.
+30%–50% of profoundly hearing-loss children with or without hearing aids exhibited behavioral problems.
+Children who had access to language through cochlear implants showed similar levels of behavioral problems as their normal hearing classmates.